 Encourage each child to choose eight pieces of sponge.
 Chat about how a sponge works.
 To do its job, it must soak up water.
 In the same way, we need to be filled with the Holy Spirit.

-Ask what is important to the children about this story?
+Ask what is important to the children about this story.
 Invite them to write it on the strips of sponge.
 Layer four pieces on top of the other four.
 Tie the string around the middle and spread the strips out into a star shape.

 PRAYER – 5 mins